-In April 2018, 23 analysts rated CVX.
-Of the total, 18 analysts (78%) have assigned a “buy” or “strong buy” ratings, five (22%) have assigned “hold” ratings, and none of the analysts have assigned a “sell” rating on the stock.
+A total 23 Wall Street analysts have ratings on Chevron (CVX).
+Of the total, 16 analysts (70%) have “buy” or “strong buy” ratings, seven (30%) have “hold” ratings, and none have assigned a “sell” rating on the stock.

 But why do most analysts rate Chevron as a “buy?”

 CVX plans to strengthen its financials by continuing cost reduction, capex optimization, and divestments.

 The company’s 2017 operating expenditure is around 20% lower than its 2014 operating expenditure.
 Plus, in terms of capital and exploratory spending, Chevron has announced $18.3 billion of capex for 2018, lower than the $18.8 billion we saw in 2017.
 The decreased capex shows Chevron’s deliberate effort to optimize its capital spending and concentrate on core projects.
 Also, in terms of divestments, Chevron has divested $5.2 billion worth of assets in 2017, achieving its target range of $5 billion–$10 billion for 2016–2017.
 CVX’s asset sales stood at $2.8 billion in 2016.